tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

  ![Open wallet step 1](Images/open-wallet-1.png)

-* A new window will pop-up, paste the private key of the pre-fund wallet and click on the "Unlock" button to continue.
+* A new window will pop-up.
+Paste the private key of the pre-funded wallet and click on the "Unlock" button to continue.

  ![Open wallet step 2](Images/open-wallet-2.png)